rizdaprasetya/mt-alt-doc/en/snap/interactive-demo.md

 #### Demo Usage

 You will see Snap Transaction Token as vizualization of API response on backend integration.
-Then you can click **"Pay"** to test the frontend.
+Then you can click **"Proceed to Payment"** to test the frontend.

 ?> Please wait until the window/iframe below is fully loaded.
 It may take some time as it try to build the backend.